nmarsceau/scdtsea.org/news/2015_06_09__distracted_driving_facts_statistics.md

 ---
-title: "Distracted Driving: Facts & Statistics"
+title: "Distracted Driving Facts & Statistics"
 date: 2015-06-09T00:00:00-05:00
 summary: In 2010, 3,092 people were killed in crashes involving driver distractions, and an estimated 416,000 were injured.
 tags: